chillinYoung/bcit-comp2800-Netup/README.md

 - Referenced Traversy Media' [tutorial](https://www.youtube.com/watch?v=6FOq4cUdH8k) to implement the authentication flow.
 Please see code inline for snippets that was inspired by Brad Traversy.
 - Referenced Angela Yu's course on Udemy, [The Complete Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/)

-# Overview

-## How our repo is organized

-* [config](https://github.com/lilyyanglt/COMP-2800-Team-DTC-10-Netup/tree/master/config) - holds configuration related files
-* [controller](https://github.com/lilyyanglt/COMP-2800-Team-DTC-10-Netup/tree/dev/controller) - holds the files that can be imported by index.js
-* [db](https://github.com/lilyyanglt/COMP-2800-Team-DTC-10-Netup/tree/dev/db) - holds the schema of our db
-* [public](https://github.com/lilyyanglt/COMP-2800-Team-DTC-10-Netup/tree/dev/public) - that holds all of the static resources such as assets, images, css, and front-end javascript files
-* [views](https://github.com/lilyyanglt/COMP-2800-Team-DTC-10-Netup/tree/dev/views) - that holds all of the dynamic pages
-* index.js - which is the main app

-## Test Plan
-Click [here](https://docs.google.com/spreadsheets/d/1i10TOo_MbF_NREpyH08IiKmlHsNerO_lF4zTSKJ_mWU/edit#gid=394496370) for our test plan

 # Team

 The team is made up of 4 students in the BCIT Computer Systems Technology Diploma program